WeiseSchokolade/Just-a-test/README.md

 # Just-a-test
-I tested something and sent it to some friends, they want the code so here it is
+I tested something and sent it to some friends, they wanted the code so here it is